Gil Acosta Jr.

-Gil "Kabarangay" Abesamis Acosta Jr. (born May 10, 1985) is a Filipino lawyer and politician who has served as a member of the Philippine House of Representatives representing the 3rd District of Palawan since 2025, previously serving from 2019 to 2022.
+Gil "Kabarangay" Abesamis Acosta Jr. (born May 10, 1985) is a Filipino lawyer and politician who has served as a member of the House of Representatives of the Philippines representing the 3rd District of Palawan since 2025, previously serving from 2019 to 2022.

-Early life
+Early life and education

 Gil Acosta Jr. was born on May 10, 1985, in Puerto Princesa.
 His father is former congressman Gil Acosta.
 He studied his elementary and secondary education at the Palawan State University Pilot School.
 He had his tertiary education at the Palawan State University and had a degree in Psychology.
+He took up law at the Arellano University.
+In 2013, Acosta passed the bar examination.

 Political career

 Acosta was elected representative of Palawan's 3rd district in 2019, succeeding his father Gil P. Acosta.
 He is one of the 70 lawmakers who voted to reject the franchise of ABS-CBN.

 In the 2022 elections, he ran under Partidong Pagbabago ng Palawan.
 He lost with 71,986 votes, 47.26 percent of the votes.

 In the 2025 Philippine House of Representatives elections, Acosta ran under Lakas-CMD.
 Two other candidates ran against him.
-He won with 79,019 votes, beating Baham Mitra by a few thousand votes.
+He won with 79,019 votes, beating Abraham Mitra by a few thousand votes.

+Electoral history

+Electoral history of Gil Acosta Jr.